MaptimeSEA/maptimesea.github.io/_posts/2015-06-11-pronto-cartodb.markdown

 ![datain](/img/tut_carto_05.png)

 ## Off to the Races
 We've got data.
 Let's go.

-# Explore

-## Suggestions
+PS - link to more data if it'll help you make maps.

 # Our Work
+Let's use this space to document some of the maps we made.
+Send a static copy of your map with a description of what it shows and we'll plug it in to this section.